samson84/tarock-sheet/README.md

     - [ ] ContractsTable: show the the contra names instead of the values
     - [ ] ContractsTable: integrate bid variant into the bid column
     - [ ] add confirmation to new game
-    - [ ] disable contra for eight, nine tarock
-    - [ ] ContractsTable: automatically won by the eight and nine tarock, klopiczky
-    - [ ] when something is added with silent automatically win except ulti
-    - [ ] make a global silent switch, it adds bids silently, and automatically win
-    - [ ] create defaults for the vatiants
   - [ ] Better player and scores handling, create one component
   - [ ] refactor
+    - [ ] contract better calculation of the bid base score
     - [ ] game, contract: simplify create and update methods with same parameter set
     - [ ] BidSelector: Refactor Modal to Dialog
     - [ ] refactor can silent, do not leak bids details to contract layer
       - [ ] Add canSilent method to contract too.
       - [ ] refactor ContractsTable to use the new can silent contracts.
-    - [ ] rename BidSelector to ContractSelector
+    - [x] rename BidSelector to ContractSelector
     - [ ] rename TarockSheet to Game component
     - [ ] rename game props to camelCase, party_score, called_tarock
   - [ ] deploy the app to github pages + set up pipline